kenoz/SITS_utils/docs/source/intro.rst

 * The :class:`SITS.Csv2gdf` allows you to convert a csv table with coordinates into a geodataframe object.
 * The :class:`SITS.StacAttack` requests STAC catalog to extract the satellite information needed.
+* The :class:`Labels` creates labels' image for training/testing.
+* The :class:`Multiproc` enables the launch of `SITS.StacAttack` in a mutiprocessing mode.

 Limitations
 ***********